StopAfib.org

 Unipolar radiofrequency energy — Unipolar is radiofrequency energy that is transmitted from a single point at the catheter's tip.

-Warfarin — An anticoagulant, also called a Vitamin K antagonist.
-Coumadin is the brand name.
-Informally referred to as a blood thinner.
+Warfarin — An anticoagulant medication that is a Vitamin K antagonist.
+Warfarin (brand name Coumadin) is informally referred to as a blood thinner.

 Wavelength — The heart’s natural "electricity system" emits energy at varying lengths and speeds.
 Wavelength is one attribute electrophysiologists evaluate in order to diagnose and treat arrhythmias.